How to Use Allowances in Residential Construction

 As a fixed-cost builder, if you've taken the time upfront during your pre-construction process to select almost all of the design finishes, then the markup you've applied to those allowances should provide the right contribution to your overhead and net profit based on your annual project volume.

-So in cases where design selection allowances are exceeded, consider these three tactics about how to handle mark-up:
+So, in cases where design selection allowances are exceeded, consider these three tactics for handling markup:

 1. Your contribution to overhead and net profit is likely covered.